canonical/snapd/docs/interfaces.md

 exposes the ``network`` slot and all applications that can talk over the network connect their plugs there.

+The availability of an interface depends on whether snapd is running on a classic (eg, traditional desktop or server) or on a native system.
+Interfaces may also be implicit to the OS snap or implemented only via snaps providing the slot.

 ## Making connections
 Interfaces may either be auto-connected on install or manually connected after install.
-Interfaces may also be implicit to the OS snap or implemented only via snaps providing the slot.

 To list the available connectable interfaces and connections: